yangluo1234/dms1_blog/posts/week5-s1.md

 ![Colour](sushi_colour.jpg)
 ![Colour](tea_colour.jpg)

-<p>I have created four food icons with different color schemes: analogous, monochromatic, triad, and complementary.
-From reviewing all these icons, I think the triad and complementary colour schemes work best for my concept.
+<p>I have created four food icons with different colour schemes: analogous, monochromatic, triad, and complementary.
+From reviewing all these icons, I think the triad and complimentary colour schemes work best for my concept.
 They are bright and playful, which is perfect for a family-friendly, fun food court.
 However, the analogous colour scheme is good for items that need a softer and calmer look. </p>